shaharYadin/CDM/README.md

 ### Random Samples from CDM

-Samples from CDM of CelebA 64x64 and CIFAR-10
+Samples from CDMs trained on CelebA 64x64 and on CIFAR-10

 ![1728128708865](image/README/1728128708865.png)